TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 The pairing rule is straightforward: the entities all have to live on the same smart plug, since the recovery action is one plug cycle for the whole group.
 If you have two flaky devices on two different plugs, that is two instances of the blueprint, not one.
 If you have one device with three useful entities, that is one instance watching all three.

-## A Small Note on the Three Detection Modes
+## A Small Note on the Two Detection Modes

-Minimal mode is the default.
-The freshness detector is off, so the blueprint only fires recovery when an entity transitions to `unavailable` or `unknown`, when the optional scheduled cycle fires, or when the post-restart branch detects an already-failed entity at HA start.
-No timer helper is needed and no `state_reported` traffic flows through the automation at all.
+Light mode is the default.
+The freshness detector is off, so the blueprint only fires recovery when an entity transitions to `unavailable` or `unknown` (or `off`, with `treat_off_as_offline` enabled), when the optional scheduled cycle fires, or when the post-start branch detects an already-failed entity at HA boot.
+No timer helper is needed.
 The cost is that a silent freeze (a sensor reporting the same value forever while still appearing online) goes undetected until the next scheduled cycle.
 For most devices on most installs, this is enough.

-Lighter mode adds a freshness detector that fires on actual state *changes* on the monitored entities.
+Responsive mode adds a freshness detector that fires on actual state changes on the monitored entities.
+Each change resets the heartbeat timer; if the timer expires before another change arrives, the device is declared stale and the recovery cycle fires.
 The trigger filters at Home Assistant's entity-id level, so the automation only wakes for changes on the entities you are watching, never for anything else on the bus.
-This is the right mode for devices whose values move around enough that a quiet hour reliably means "device is broken."
+This is the right mode for devices whose values move around enough that a quiet stretch reliably means "device is broken."
 A presence sensor in an active room qualifies; an outdoor temperature sensor that holds the same value for ten minutes at a time does not.
-Lighter mode requires a timer helper (see Step 2).
+Responsive mode requires a timer helper (see Step 2).

-Responsive mode is the heaviest of the three.
-It wakes the freshness detector on every `state_reported` event from a monitored entity, including same-value heartbeats.
-The trigger filters at the event bus via `event_data: entity_id`, so chatty entities elsewhere in your installation do not consume queue slots on this automation.
-The reason to choose responsive over lighter is the rare case of a device that keeps sending heartbeats forever with frozen values: lighter cannot tell that apart from healthy quiet, responsive can.
-Responsive mode also requires a timer helper.

-If you are not sure which mode fits, start with minimal.
-Upgrade to lighter if you have devices that go silent without going `unavailable` (a real freeze).
-Upgrade to responsive only for devices that keep heartbeating with stuck values, which is a narrow case.
+If you are not sure which mode fits, start with light.
+Upgrade to responsive once you have devices that need it.

 ## A Small Note on the Active Window